 Worldwide, more people are choosing hybrid vehicles.
-A wide range of people love their environment-friendly hybrid cars with a unique and progressive image.
+A wide range of people love their environment-friendly hybrid cars, which have a unique and progressive image.
 Hybrid owners communicate globally and exchange information such as driving techniques for better fuel economy.
 Efficiency is not the only thing that makes life with a hybrid vehicle more enjoyable.

-Thanks to the support of our customers, cumulative global sales of our hybrid vehicles topped the 7 million unit mark in September 2014.
+Thanks to the support of our customers, cumulative global sales of our hybrid vehicles topped the eight million unit mark in July 2015.
 The first million cars were sold nine years and nine months after the release of the first Prius.
-In March 2014 sales climbed to six million.
-Just six short months after that, 7 million had been sold.
+Less than a year after sales climbed to seven million, they have now reached eight million.

 World totalJapan total

 Launched in 1997, the Prius was the world’s first mass-produced hybrid vehicle.

 It was the birth of a visionary new vehicle featuring a completely new kind of drive system that combines a gas/petrol engine and an electric motor.
 Launched in 2003, the 2nd generation Prius featured a dramatically more enjoyable driving experience.
 Launched in 2009, 90% of the vehicle’s system was newly redeveloped for the 3rd generation Prius and a reduction gear adopted.